woocommerce/woocommerce/plugins/woocommerce-admin/docs/components/table.md

   - isNumeric: Boolean - Boolean, true if this column is a number value.
   - isSortable: Boolean - Boolean, true if this column is sortable.
   - key: String - The API parameter name for this column, passed to `orderby` when sorting via API.
-  - label: String - The display label for this column.
+  - label: ReactNode - The display label for this column.
   - required: Boolean - Boolean, true if this column should always display in the table (not shown in toggle-able list).
 - Default: `[]`